Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

-configured the inventory, repositioned the second row for skills started configuring the item chests but left them locked for now started configuring the enemy spawn manager
+configured the inventory, repositioned the second row for skills started configuring the item chests but left them locked for now started configuring the enemy spawn manager managed to come up with a basic enemy spawner manager instanted enemies doors close on combat trigger